openmultiplayer/web/docs/scripting/functions/gpci.md

 ## Related Functions

-- [GetNetworkStats](GetNetworkStats): Gets the servers networkstats and saves it into a string.
+- [GetNetworkStats]GetNetworkStats): Gets the servers networkstats and saves it into a string.
 - [GetPlayerNetworkStats](GetPlayerNetworkStats): Gets a player networkstats and saves it into a string.